caerbannogwhite/preludio/core/gandalff/README.md

 Gandalff is a library for data manipulation in Go.
 It is inspired by the R language and the dplyr package.
 It supports nullable types: null data is optimized for memory usage.
-`GDLSeriesBool` stores the boolean data as bits, and `GDLSeriesString` stores the string data in a string pool.
+`SeriesBool` stores the boolean data as bits, and `SeriesString` stores the string data in a string pool.

 ### Why?